nothke/shakedown-docs/README.md

   - Removed gripMult and earlyTractionMult parameters as they are no longer used
   - sideGripMult has been introduced
   - blender 4 is now the preferred version for exporting

+#### Build 2814 (version 24, demo version 6)
+- Finland now has splat-based road visible again.
+This was a regression introduced in previous version.
+- Added 2 new CLI arguments, `-car` and `-map` with which you can load cars and maps bypassing the config.ini settings.
+Also added [Command line arguments](#command-line-arguments) section explaining each argument.
+- Cursor now won't automatically hide when in replay file dialog
+- Added "confirm overwrite" prompt to file dialog
+- Added PirxOS to thank you